 What’s next for NAFTA?

 The deal has remained a political target.
 In 2008, then-presidential candidate Barack Obama responded to widespread trade skepticism in the Democratic base by promising to renegotiate NAFTA to include tougher labor and environmental standards, an idea subsequently postponed to future trade agreements.
-The issue has resurfaced in the 2016 presidential campaign, with both Senator Bernie Sanders (D–VT) and Donald Trump criticizing the pact for job losses and threatening to renegotiate it or break it completely by re-imposing tariffs.
+The issue resurfaced in the 2016 presidential campaign, with both Senator Bernie Sanders (D–VT) and Donald Trump criticizing the pact for job losses.
+After his January 2017 inauguration, President Trump confirmed that he would inform Canada and Mexico of his intent to reopen NAFTA for renegotiation.
+He reiterated his threat to withdraw the United States from the pact in the absence of a “better deal” for U.S. companies.

 Much of the debate has centered on how to mitigate the negative effects of deals like NAFTA, whether by compensating workers who lose their jobs or providing worker retraining programs to help them transition to new industries.